railsmechanic/canery/README.md

 	require 'canery'

-	# Create a Client interface with an in-memory SQLite Database
+	# Create a Client interface with an in-memory SQLite database
 	client = Canery::Client.new

+	# Create a Client interface connecting to a PostgreSQL database
+	client = Canery::Client.new("postgres://username:password@host:port/database_name")

 	# Create a new namespace
 	store = client.tub("store")